16 Top-Rated Hiking Trails near San Jose, CA

 1. Eagle Rock Trail, Alum Rock Park

-In the gorgeous Alum Rock Canyon on the northeast outskirts of the city, this community park is one of the oldest in California.
-Encompassing 720 acres surrounding Upper Penitencia Creek, Alum Rock Park entices hikers, mountain bikers, and horseback riders with approximately 13 miles of trails.
+Alum Rock Park is on the northeast outskirts of the city and is one of the oldest municipal parks in California.
+It encompasses 720 acres surrounding Upper Penitencia Creek and entices hikers, mountain bikers, and horseback riders with approximately 13 miles of trails.
 About half of the trails at Alum Rock Park are reserved exclusively for hikers.

-Offering one of the best views in the park, the route to Eagle Rock is open to all non-motorized trails users.
-From the parking area on Penitencia Creek Road, hikers looking to climb the approximately 400 feet to Eagle Rock need to first hop on the North Rim Trail.
+The route to Eagle Rock offers one of the best views in the park and is open to all non-motorized trails users.
+From the parking area on Penitencia Creek Road, hikers looking to climb the approximately 400 feet to Eagle Rock first hop on the North Rim Trail.
 From the eastern trailhead, it's nearly a four-mile, out-and-back trip to Eagle Rock.
 A shorter alternative is available from the western trailhead.

 Address: 5341 Sierra Road, San Jose, California